ionenwks/iwdevtools/README.rst

 .. _bug #616054: https://bugs.gentoo.org/616054

+Note that ``[BREAKING]`` doesn't necessarily mean there's a problem (e.g. may have removed private functions that nothing was using), but all revdeps *built against the old library* should really be tested after the upgrade.

 Since version 0.10.0 it also checks for permission changes, but may be a bit quirky depending on how the system handles permissions as they can't be read from VDB.
 If running into too many false positives, may